We already published the list of best PS3 games of all time, now it’s time to discover the best PS3 RPGs of all time.

 #17.
 Dragon’s Crown

-Games of this type aren’t common anymore and that makes it stand out.
+Dragon’s Crown is a gorgeously animated 2D brawler/RPG hybrid and games of this type aren’t common anymore and that makes it stand out.

-It’s fun, fast-paced and surprisingly deep.
+Overall, it’s fun, fast-paced and surprisingly deep.

 #16.
 Fallout: New Vegas